chidiesobe/python_fun_projects/README.md

 YOUTUBE CHANNEL: https://www.youtube.com/channel/UCJVpVDZt2luBBItyCpXkEmA

-FOLDER STRUCTURE
+FOLDER STRUCTURE:
+Beginners/
 1) Guessing Game
 2) Rock, Paper, Scissors
 3) Hangman
 4) Password Generator
 5) Caesar Cipher

+Intermediate/
+1) Turtle Race

 All scripts are easy to run and were built using python 3 interpreter
 1. Instal python 3
 2. navigate to the location of the script you wish to run using your terminal
-3. python script name e.g python guessing.py  to run the script
+3. type "python script name" without the quotes e.g python guessing.py  to run the script

 NOTE: some installations might require affixing 3 to the python name, i.e python3 before the script name.